ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 #### **H1.
 Mount Adjustable Speaker Plate**

-1. Place your **speaker bracket** against the rear/bottom of your baseplate so aligns with the 4 pre-cut mounting holes.
+1. Place your **speaker bracket** against the rear/bottom of your base plate so aligns with the 4 pre-cut mounting holes.

 2. Feed **4x M6x16 bolts** though a single 1/4" x 1-1/2 OD" Stainless Steel Fender Washers and then through these mounting holes on the baseplate so that they protrude from the rear to and go through the speaker mounting plate holes.
 Use 4 of the M6 knobs to tightly secure the mounting plate against the rear of the Drum